canjs/canjs/index.md

 ---
 # Welcome to CanJS!

-CanJS is an MIT-licensed, client-side, JavaScript framework that makes building rich web applications easy.
+CanJS is a MIT-licensed, client-side, JavaScript framework that makes building rich web applications easy.
 It provides:

  - __[can.Construct](#can_construct)__  - inheritable constructor functions